taennan/point-nd/README.md

 # PointND

-A simple and flexible data structure for modelling points of **any** dimensions on an axis **without** the standard library.
+A simple and flexible no-std struct to model points on n-dimensional axes

+## Compatibility

+This crate was designed to be `no_std` and `wasm` compatible, and has been tested in those environments.

-This crate uses constant generics, it is recommended for use with a Rust version **>= 1.51**.
+This crate uses constant generics, it is recommended for use with a Rust version of **at least 1.51**.

 ## Basic Usage

-As `PointND` dereferences to a slice, all methods implemented for slices are also available with this
+As `PointND` dereferences to a slice, all methods implemented for slices are available with this

 ### Making a Point